larsonjj/yeogurt/README.md

 yeogurt
 =======

-Yeogurt is a build framework inspired by the yeoman project
+Yeogurt is a Multi-Site, Front-end build framework that utilizes Grunt and Bower to automate many repetitive tasks.